 “Although the ring does hold traditional symbolism, to me, the ring (and the engagement ring especially) is less important than the prospect of spending a life with another person.
 Your answer should be based on the person, not the ring.” — Sarah

 “If a man can’t afford to start our marriage by doing what is required to make it official, he doesn’t deserve me.
 In addition: I’m a traditionalist when it comes to heterosexual relationships.
 The man is the head of the household.
 He is the leader of our family, the provider, and spiritual leader.
 Failing to offer a ring when asking for my hand in marriage indicates he is not ready to take on those responsibilities.
-It’s a weak way to start a marriage, and if a woman doesn’t need a man to do certain things, such as put a ring on it, it will be downhill from there.” — Stephanie
+It’s a weak way to start a marriage.
+If a woman doesn’t need a man to do certain things, such as put a ring on it, it will be downhill from there.” — Stephanie

 Based on what I’ve seen and read, we are doomed!
 I’m kidding.
 Seriously, millennials are slowly changing tradition.
 However, Baby-boomers and Gen X’ers, are sticking with the De Beers brainwashing.
 As a result, pressuring our mates to spend extra resources to purchase a stone that has no intrinsic value.
 You can spend that money on your honeymoon, reception, debt, or even a down payment on a new home.
 Seems more practical right?
 That’s because it is.